palikhov/west-marches/character creation guidelines.md

 **2. Choose a Class and Proficiencies**
 - What niche or niches in the party is my character trying to fill?
 (E.G. Tank, Healer, Ranged DPS, Melee DPS, Controller, Face, Etc.)
 - How does my character interact with the three pillars of gameplay?
 Ask yourself what interests your character with regards to:
 - Exploration (E.G. Interested in magical artifacts and loves to discover who made them and how they work)
-- Social (E.G. Likes using intellect over charm in most social situations and can be stand-offish) -Combat (E.G. Generally uses spells to assist the party without doing direct damage) Based on what you said above, pencil in some skill proficiencies/class 		features/languages/or tool proficiencies that assist those interactions and support the 		character concept.
+- Social (E.G. Likes using intellect over charm in most social situations and can be stand-offish)
+- Combat (E.G. Generally uses spells to assist the party without doing direct damage) Based on what you said above, pencil in some skill proficiencies/class features/languages/or tool proficiencies that assist those interactions and support the character concept.
 - Do my character’s chosen proficiencies match my character concept/backstory?

 **3. Determine Ability Scores**